amogh09/amogh09.github.io/_posts/2023-01-30-final-tagless-readert.md

 Now we can provide different instances for the typeclasses to get different effects from the same function.
 Note that the new `downloadWallpaper` function no longer has a directory parameter.
 It is now more high-level and is agnostic to low-level details of wallpaper saving.

 # ReaderT pattern
-Note that a single type is required to implement all typeclasses we introduce with the final-tagless pattern.
+Note that a single type is required to implement all typeclasses we introduce with the Tagless-Final pattern.
 With the ReaderT pattern, the type we choose to implement the typeclasses is `ReaderT Env IO`. `Env` will usually be a record type containing all configuration, state, and resources needed by our application.

 For our running example, we'd need a directory to save the wallpapers.
 Let's create a record type `Env` that will contain a wallpaper directory as configuration and make `MonadIO m => ReaderT Env m` implement the two typeclasses.